 The more we learn about worms, the more we marvel at the necessary role they play in our gardens, our environment, and the planet at large.
 We all know that earthworms digest organic material in soil making it more readily available to crops.
 We know how they add nitrogen and valuable minerals to the soil, how they make soil more porous and allow for more valuable oxygen and other gases to be available for plants, how they help soil retain moisture, how their digestive tracts serve as incubators for beneficial microbes, and on and on.
 Now, a new study suggests that — when it comes to global warming — worms are more culprit than solution.

 Scientists call it vermiculture.
 You’ll call it magic after you see what worm composting can do for your gardens.
-Worms ingest nutrient-rich yard and kitchen wastes and leave behind beautifully-finished, super-charged droppings called castings that nourish and protect your plants.
+Need help?
+Visit our Vermicomposting Blog for an excellent collection of tips and articles to get you started.

 Those having an ah-ha!-I knew-it-was-the-worms-all-along moment need to read the entire report.
 It seems that while worms have always been known as producers of N2O (nitrous oxide, one of a number of greenhouse gases) their role regarding CO2 (carbon dioxide, the greenhouse gas most connected with global climate change) is not so clear cut.
 Some of the studies considered suggested that worms did generate amounts of CO2.
 Other studies suggested that worms, by their actions, served to sequester CO2 in the soil, keeping it out of the atmosphere.
 So which is it?